Some posts contain affiliate links. This means I may earn a small commission if you click through and make a purchase, at no extra cost to yourself.

-At the new rate, having a TV Licence will set you back just over £12.50 per month.
+At the new rate, paying for a TV Licence will set you back £12.87 per month.

-Put simply, when you pay for your TV licence, you get permission to watch and record live television and use BBC iPlayer.
+Put more simply, when you pay for your TV licence, you get permission to watch and record live television and use BBC iPlayer.
 That’s it.
+If you ARE using those services then you absolutely need a licence, but if NOT or if you think you could do without them, it’s worth considering cancelling your licence.

 We haven’t had a TV licence for 7 years, which means we’ve made a saving of at least £1000 and I can honestly say I don’t really miss it!
 We do often use streaming services like Netflix and Amazon Prime Video, but many people use these as well as paying the licence fee, so ditching it can still be a complete saving.